hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Make names differ phonetically

-_Guideline._ Don’t use names that sound the same when spoken
+_Guideline._ Don’t use names that sound the same when spoken.

-_Refactoring._ Choose a name that sounds different for one of them
+Aim to write code that another programmer could write down correctly if you read it out loud.
+Even though don’t transcribe code like that, as a rule, they often talk about code.

+_Refactoring._ Replace a homophone with a synonym.

 _Example violations._ `wrap`/`rap`